RomanosTrechlis/go-retrieve/doc/example.md

 ### Example use case

-In this example, we use **retemp** to retrieve typescript code templates for a brand-new React application.
+In this example, we use **go-retrieve** to retrieve typescript code templates for a brand-new React application.

 This is not a follow along tutorial, but an actual use case from our daily work life.